vittorioexp/Sim800L-Arduino-Library-revised/README.md

 =====

-The purpose of this library is to simplify and speed up the use of the SIM800L module for Arduino.
+The purpose of this library is to simplify and speed up the use of the SIM800L module for Arduino.à

+Contributions
+---

-**I'm currently looking for more collaborators - feel free to submit your pull request to grow this open-source project!
+I'm currently looking for more collaborators - feel free to submit your pull request to grow this open-source project!